cgeorge/couchapp-utils/README.md

 ### Installation

-Until there is a normal python install script, the easiest method is to unpack everything one directory above the couchapps to be proxied.
+The easiest installation is to put runproxy.py and server.json one directory above the couchapps to be proxied.
+You can then run the script from that directory or from within a couchapp.
+The config file should be found either way.
-This allows multiple couchapps to be proxied at the same time.

-### TODO List
-- Pass as many tests in Futon as possible (currently at 49/66)
+The runproxy.py script can also be installed as a couchapp extension module so that it can be called like any other couchapp command:
-- Automatically parse the couchapp directories to simplify the json configuration files.
+    - copy runproxy.py to the couchapp/ext directory

-### Known Issues / Limitations
-- The proxy doesn't handle long polling urls like _changes correctly since the response from couchdb is being buffered.
+    - add the line "runproxy=couchapp.ext.runproxy" to entry_points.txt in couchapp/EGG-INFO
+    - copy the file .couchapp.conf to ~/.couchapp.conf or modify your existing one

 ### License

 couchapp-utils is licensed the same as CouchApp which is the [Apache 2.0 License](http://www.apache.org/licenses/LICENSE-2.0)